Application and Challenges of Blockchain Technology in Cross-Border Data Security: Practices and Prospects

 • Host: HKCT Institute of Higher Education

-• Funding Body: University Grants Committee (UGC), Hong Kong
+• Funding Body: Research Grants Council (RGC), University Grants Committee (UGC), Hong Kong

 • Technical Supporting Organisations: